pion/webrtc/README.md

 * [John Bradley](https://github.com/kc5nra) - *Original Author*
 * [Sean DuBois](https://github.com/Sean-Der) - *Original Author*

+## Project Ideas
+I am looking to support other interesting WebRTC projects, so if you have something to build please reach out! pion-WebRTC would make a great foundation for.

+* Easy language bindings (Python)
+* Golang SFU
+* Server side processing (video effects or an MCU)

 ## License
 MIT License - see [LICENSE.md](LICENSE.md) for full text